 Independent research projects are available to enhance a student’s research skills.
-Students work one-on-one with a faculty member to complete an original project which can be presented at a research conference and/or published.
+Junior or senior psychology students work one-on-one with a faculty mentor to develop and complete an original project which may be presented at a regional research conference and/or published.
 Independent research is recommended for students intending to apply to graduate programs and is essential preparation for doctoral-level graduate programs in psychology.

 Examples of recent research topics include: